Anti-aging movement: Mass movement

 A substantial fraction of older people, taking their cue from alternative medicine, purchase and use herbal supplements and other products which promise relief from the incidents and dangers of aging.
 However, many such products are unregulated, and can instead pose serious health risks.

 Reception

 There are at least two opposite views on the prospects of anti-aging research and development.
-One group states that there is a great deal of over-heated rhetoric in use with respect to life extension with over-optimistic projections by its advocates.
+One view is that there is a great deal of over-heated rhetoric in use with respect to life extension with over-optimistic projections by its advocates.
 They also claim that there is little evidence that any significant breakthrough has been made, or is on the horizon.
 Some state that this is largely due to a current lack of funding or interest in the issue.
-A study of the commonly-used supplements and hormone treatments published in 2006 in the Cleveland Clinic Journal of Medicine showed that none of them are effective for extending life.
+A study of the commonly used supplements and hormone treatments published in 2006 in the Cleveland Clinic Journal of Medicine showed that none of them are effective for extending life.